SuperBox64/GameChanger/README.md

 that's and it will run the app for you.
 Work in progress, not 100% complete, but getting there FAST!

 See JSON for game settings and UI parameters.
-App Launching and SideCar touch screen support is coming soon!
+App Launching and SideCar touch screen support in progress!
 1.0 Release coming 2025 to a Mac near you.

 Supports: Mouse, Trackball, Spinner, Trackpad, Joystick, GamePad, Left, Middle and Right click (I think, need to check), Arcade Buttons, Keyboard!